SeisComP/main/apps/python/descriptions/scorgls.rst

 *scorgls* lists all available origin IDs within a given time range to stdout.

 Use :ref:`scevtls` for listing all event IDs.
-In extension to :ref:`scevts` and scorgls :ref:`scquery` can search for parameters based on complex custom queries.
+In extension to :ref:`scevtls` and scorgls :ref:`scquery` can search for parameters based on complex custom queries.

 Example